-Password and PIN Security
+Password and PIN security

-Having a secure password is of critical importance.
-If a scammer gets your passwords, they can access your accounts.It is important to have a strong unique password for your PayPal account.
+Having a secure, unique password for each of your online accounts is critically important.
+If a scammer gets just one password, they can begin to access your other accounts.
+That’s why it’s important to have a strong, unique password for your PayPal login.

 Strong passwords have the following characteristics:

-- More than 8 characters long
+- More than 8 characters long.

-- Use lower case, upper case, a number, and a special character [like ~!@#$%^&*()_+=?><.,/]
+- Use lower case, upper case, a number, and a special character [like ~!@#$%^&*()_+=?><.,/].

-- Something you can remember
+- Something you can remember.

-The PayPal Mobile applications, PayPal Point of Sale and some web pages use a PIN.
+PayPal Mobile applications, PayPal Point of Sale, and some web pages use a PIN.

-PayPal requires a 4 to 8 numeric PIN.
-Longer PINs are stronger than shorter PINs.
-A 4 digit PIN has a one in 10000 chance of being guess but an 8 digit PIN is one in 100 million.
-The more digits used in the PIN, the more secure it will be.
+We require a 4- to 8-digit numeric PIN.
+Longer PINs are stronger than shorter ones: a 4-digit PIN has a 1:10,000 chance of being guessed, but an 8-digit PIN is 1:100,000,000.
+The more digits your PIN uses, the more secure it will be.

-Changing your Password or PIN
+Changing your password or PIN

 - You notice something suspicious on your PayPal account

-- You suspect that someone you don’t trust has your Password
+- You suspect that someone you don’t trust has your password

 - You notice something suspicious in your email account or other online accounts